 Who wants to learn about Cricut Infusible Ink?
 I’ve spent the last week reading about Infusible ink and watching videos on the Cricut Facebook page to learn about this new product and get all the best Infusible Ink beginner tips.
+Don’t miss my other post about how to fix Infusible Ink problems (and avoid them altogether.)
 Then I was ready to use the box of supplies they sent me and I tried it out for myself! (some links affiliate)

 I’ll dive into specifics here in a minute, but I think the most important thing to remember is that you should definitely read and follow instructions carefully.
 Using Infusible Ink is different than working with iron-on vinyl.
 I think there are more ways to mess it up, and I want you to be successful with it!

 The instructions for how to use Infusible Ink are kind of hard to find on the Cricut website.
 There aren’t even instructions that come in the box – it just says to go to infusibleink.com.
 But there aren’t instructions there either – just project ideas and some brief info.
 To see step by step infusible ink instructions for all ink and base combinations, see this list at the Cricut help page.

 Infusible Ink transfers directly to the project blank – into the fibers of a bag or shirt, or into the special layer of coaster blanks.
 The designs won’t crack or peel off because they’re embedded into the item!

 This is the red plaid on the tote bag.
 See how the weave of the fabric is totally visible?

 When it reaches a high enough temperature, it turns into a gas and transfers into the project.